The DaRT services provide a Demand Responsive Transport in rural areas

 - Dart 3 operates in North East Braintree and takes passengers from Alphamstone, Ashen, Belchamp Otten, Belchamp St. Paul, Belchamp Walter, Birdbrook, Borley, Bulmer, Bures Hamlet, Colne Engaine, Earls Colne, Foxearth, Great Henny, Great Yeldham, Greenstead Green.
 Halstead Town, Lamarsh, Liston, Little Henny, Little Yeldham, Middleton, Ovington, Pebmarsh, Pentlow, Ridgewell, Stambourne, Steeple Bumpstead, Tilbury Juxta Clare, Toppesfield, Twinstead, Wickham St. Paul and White Colne to Haverhill, Sudbury and Halstead.

-- DaRT 3 Additional Areas – Bulmer, Gestingthorpe, Great Maplestead, Little Maplestead, Pebmarsh, Wickham St Paul have a new flexible service to Sudbury and Halstead.
+- DaRT 3 Additional Areas (F315) – Bulmer, Gestingthorpe, Great Maplestead, Little Maplestead, Pebmarsh, Wickham St Paul have a new flexible service to Sudbury and Halstead.
 This replaced the Services 11/12/13 operated by Regal Busways from 29 August 2017

 - For flexible timetables within Dart 3 (including the additional areas listed above): Timetable (PDF)

 - DaRT 4 new service – Asheldham, Bradwell, St Lawrence, Tillingham, Maple Way, Southminster to Burnham-on-Crouch (previously D4).

-A new flexible timetable - Timetable (PDF) started 29 August 17.
+A new flexible timetable - Timetable (PDF) started 29 August 17 and an altered timetable comes into effect from 20 October 2017

 - DaRT 5 - Operates in the Dengie area and takes passengers along a route including South Woodham Ferrers, Burnham-on-Crouch, Althorne, North Fambridge, Cold Norton and Latchingdon.